maksimryndin/goral/README.md

 * You can configure different messengers and/or channels for every service (healthchecks/metrics/logs/resources) to get notifications on errors in logs of your service, liveness updates, resources overlimit etc
 * All the data collected is stored in Google Sheet with an automatic quota and limits checks and automatic data rotation - old data is deleted with a preliminary notification via configured messenger (see below).
 That way you don't have to buy a separate storage or overload your app VPS with Prometheus etc. Just lean process next to your brilliant one which just sends app data in batches to Google Sheets for your ease of use.
 Google Sheets allow you to build your own diagrams over the metrics and analyse them, analyse liveness statistics and calculate uptime etc. By default Goral builds some charts for you.

+### System requirements

+30-40M of RAM
+Linux MacOS

+Other platform will probably work also

 ## Setup

 To use Goral you need to have a Google account and obtain a service account: